 What is an IT auditor?
 What do they do?

-An IT auditor is an audit professional with special MIS knowledge who works with companies to assess the risks associated with their IT applications and then determines if the company has adequate controls in place to manage that risk.
+An IT auditor is a technical professional with special knowledge of management information systems (MIS) who works with companies to assess the risks associated with their information systems and determine if the company has adequate controls in place to manage that risk.
 IT auditors may work for a public accounting firm (external audit) or for the company itself (internal audit).

 If I started my career as an IT auditor, where might it lead?

 As with most careers, it is difficult to predict where they will lead.
-Certainly it is common for CISA’s in public accounting firms to move into line management.
-Other possibilities are to move to industry and become an internal auditor, IT risk or IT security manager, or a CIO.
+Certainly it is common for Certified Information Systems Auditors (CISAs) in public accounting firms to be hired by client firms or other organizations into internal audit, IT risk manager, IT security manager, CISO or Chief Information Officer (CIO) jobs.